-As a small business owner, you probably invest a substantial amount of your valuable time in creating estimates or quotes for potential new clients.
-However, there is often confusion between the two.
+As a small business owner, invest a substantial amount of your valuable time in creating estimates or quotes for a potential new client.
+However, there often needs to be more clarity between the two.

 Contrary to popular assumption, supplying an accurate estimate versus providing an exact quote is a very distinct process.